 As a “benchmark” for measuring the quality of carrier services, the schedule performance of carrier services has always been a long-term focus of marine operation stakeholders and related parties in shipping industry.
-In order to adapt to the changes in the container shipping market and high-quality service requirements, and to meet the individual needs of major shipping, trading, and logistics companies, Shanghai Shipping Exchange, together with CargoSmart Limited (CargoSmart), researched and developed the “Global Carrier Schedule Performance”, referred to as “GCSP”.
+In order to adapt to the changes in the container shipping market and high-quality service requirements, and to meet the individual needs of major shipping, trading, and logistics companies, Shanghai Shipping Exchange researched and developed the “Global Carrier Schedule Performance”, referred to as “GCSP”.

 Leveraging big data of real-time operation of container vessels around the world, the GCSP index scientifically and objectively measures the schedule performance of carriers and their alliances at major ports around the world, demonstrating the service quality of capacity providers.
 The release of the index promotes standardized carrier service quality measurement methodology and improves the management efficiency of global supply chain.